Seomzo/Project-1---Money-Printer/README.md

 ## Business Understanding

 The cryptocurrency market's high volatility and complex interrelationships between coins present a challenge for traders and investors.
-However, by identifying correlations and applying predictive models, it’s possible to gain insights into:
+However, by identifying correlations and applying predictive modeling with Prophet, it’s possible to gain insights into:

 - **Market dynamics**: Understanding how cryptocurrencies influence each other.
 - **Trend prediction**: Estimating future price movements based on historical data.
 - **Risk management**: Identifying which assets move together or diverge to inform diversification strategies.

-The **Money-Printer** application aims to address these needs by equipping users with a tool to analyze cryptocurrency trends and correlations while generating actionable insights.
+The **Money-Printer** application addresses these needs by equipping users with a tool to analyze cryptocurrency trends and correlations while generating actionable insights.

 ---